PostHog/posthog.com/contents/docs/tutorials/revenue.md

 ### Conversion Funnels

-When tracking revenue, there are various useful conversion metrics to explore:
+When tracking revenue, there are various useful conversion metrics to explore.
+Here are some examples:

 #### What percentage of my paid users pick 'Plan X'?